Hejtmus/svelte-lightbox/README.md

 ### activeImage `number`

+Bindable.
 Number which sets visibility of image with id equal to it.
 Also optional, this is used for programmatic selecting of visible image when Lightbox is opened.

-### arrowsConfig `GalleryArrowsConfig (object)`
+### arrowsConfig `Partial<GalleryArrowsConfig> (object)`

 Allows customizing gallery arrows.
+Fields left out keep their default.

 #### color `string`